huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    **Warning:** This function writes directly to the tileset.
 There is no undo for this.

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :param number encounterType: the encounter type
+   :param encounterType: the encounter type
+   :type encounterType: number

 .. js:function:: map.getMetatileTerrainType(metatileId)

    Gets the terrain type for the specified metatile. ``0``: None, ``1``: Grass, ``2``: Water, ``3``: Waterfall

-   :param number metatileId: id of target metatile
+   :param metatileId: id of target metatile
+   :type metatileId: number
-   :returns number: the terrain type
+   :returns: the terrain type
+   :rtype: number

 .. js:function:: map.setMetatileTerrainType(metatileId, terrainType)